knative/docs/docs/versioned/admin/editing-configmaps.md

 - Special Cases - Some applications or operators (e.g., those using tools like `reloader`) can watch for ConfigMap changes and automatically trigger Pod restarts or reloads.
 - If the ConfigMap is used by a controller (e.g., a Deployment), changes might not affect running Pods unless the controller reconciles the change, which depends on its implementation.

-## Version control
+## Best practices

-To maintain version control of Kubernetes ConfigMap settings and the version of the object they represent, you can follow these practices.

-### Store ConfigMaps as code
+This section provides recommended procedures for storage, monitoring, and version control of ConfigMaps.

+### Validate and Test Changes

+- Before applying ConfigMaps, validate their syntax and content using tools like `kubeval` or `kubectl apply --dry-run=client`.
+- Test ConfigMap changes in a staging environment to ensure compatibility with the application version.

+### Storage and versioning

+Periodically export ConfigMaps from the cluster (`kubectl get configmap -o yaml`) and commit them to Git for recovery purposes.
+Include applicable version numbers in `app.properties` as needed.

-Define ConfigMaps in YAML or JSON files and store them in a version control system (VCS) like Git.
+You can also define ConfigMaps in YAML or JSON files and store them in a version control system (VCS) like Git.
 For example:

     ```yml
     apiVersion: v1